StarRocks/starrocks/CONTRIBUTING.md

 ## Contributing guideline

 This guide describes how to make various types of contribution to StarRocks community.

+### Build StarRocks
+We recommend building StarRocks through docker, the build script ${STARROCKS_HOME}/docker/bin/build_starrocks_for_developer.sh, more information can be seen in https://docs.starrocks.io/zh-cn/latest/administration/Build_in_docker

 ### Report a bug